 - A fourth graphic above the Pepsi-Cola sign would redirect users to a site where they can cast a vote on which Mets player they’d want to see featured on a future episode, along with another vote on which exaggerated outfit they’d like to see a recurring supervisor character wear.

-- A fifth graphic outside of the stadium would provide fans with information for a sweepstakes, in which they can win 2 season tickets for the 2018 season, along with a chance to be an extra on a future episode.

 - A final graphic over the outfield would redirect users to the social media sites for the show, including a Facebook page and Instagram account, along with the available social media pages for the New York Mets.

+- Add one for a Citibank app and a special offer for a bonus for new accounts.